luckyshot/OpenSound/README.md

 ### /clients

-Requests connected clients, called on page load and when the status.hash.clients changes.
+Requests connected clients, called on page load and when the <code>status.hash.clients</code> changes.

 Only connected clients are shown, but these can be enabled or disabled.
 If a client doesn't ping the server in 10 seconds the server will consider it disconnected and remove it from the list

 <pre>[